-Many thanks to Quaintrelle for hosting me at this Veganizer PDX popup.
+Many thanks to Quaintrelle for partnering on this Veganizer PDX popup.
 As always, all opinions are my own.

 2019 has been a good year for Veganizer PDX.
 It’s exciting that we’ve reached a point where I’m no longer pitching #officiallyveganized popups to restaurants left and right and have settled into a steady flow of sold out events with incredible restaurant partners.
 It’s been a while since I’ve shared a Veganizer event on my website, partly because I’ve been busy and partly because some events don’t offer many opportunities for photos, but I had to share Quaintrelle’s late summer Veganizer tasting menu.